billvaglienti/ProtoGen/README.md

 - `-translate <macro>` Set macro as the name of the global translation macro for string lookups in emitted code.
 This will override the global translate attribute in the protocol xml

+- `-dbc <file>` specifies a file for the output of DBC formatted documentation for CAN bus description.
+If `-dbc file` is not specified dbc output will not be generated.
+Only packets with the `dbc="true"` attribute will generate DBC outputs.

+- `-dbcid <ID>` specifies a base ID value to use for the DBC messages.
+The actual ID of each message comes from the base ID and the packet type.
+Set the MSB for extended identifiers (e.g. 0x9F000000 is extended identifier 0x1F000000).

+- `-dbcshift <shift>` specifies a left shift value to use for generating the ID of the DBC messages.
+The actual ID of each message comes from the base ID ORed with the packet type left shifted by this amount.

 Dependencies
 ------------